 With a wealth of information now available at our fingertips, the line between a credible source and a not-so-credible source isn’t always clear.
 The potential for misinformation, or indeed disinformation, is significant.
 Thus, students need tools to be able to identify trustworthy and unbiased sources.
 On Kialo Edu, you can help students evaluate sources by using a checklist like the CRAAP Test.

-For younger learners, you can start by adding vetted sources into the Background Information in a discussion to model the type of sources they can trust.
+For younger learners, you can add vetted sources into the Background Information in a discussion to model the type of sources they can trust.
 Then, ask your students to review your links against a checklist before they start the discussion.
-This will encourage them to look at who exactly is providing the information and what their motives might be.
+This will encourage students to look at who exactly is providing the information and what their motives might be.

 We hope that we’ve given you some ideas for how you can use a Kialo Edu discussion to support your students to become great source investigators.
 We’d love to hear more about how you build in work on sources in your classes for different age groups, so please get in touch on social media, or directly at feedback@kialo-edu.com and share your ideas!